NASA-IMPACT/veda-auth-central/docs/architecture-decision-records/layering-on-keycloak.md

 ## Conclusion
-The decision to add a custom layer on top of Keycloak for Veda Auth Central is driven by the need for enhanced flexibility, control, and the ability to meet specific use cases that are critical for the VEDA applications.
+The decision to add a custom layer on top of Keycloak for Veda Auth Central is driven by the need for enhanced flexibility, control, and the ability to meet specific authorization and user management requirements that are critical for the VEDA applications.
 This approach balances the use of a robust, proven IAM solution (Keycloak) with the need to address specific architectural and operational requirements, ensuring that Veda Auth Central can provide a tailored and effective authentication and authorization service.